 For severe yeast infections, your doctor may prescribe a vaginal cream.
 Some of these antifungal creams include a steroid to ease more severe inflammation, redness, and soreness of the opening of the vagina and the surrounding tissue (called the "vulva").
 Vaginal creams usually come packaged with an applicator that helps you measure the right dose.

 A range of yeast infection medications are available in prescription-strength amounts of the same ingredients used in over-the-counter products.
 Some are available as vaginal creams you apply inside the vagina.
-Others are formulated as suppositories or tablets you place in the vagina and let dissolve.
+Others are formulated as suppositories or vaginal tablets you place in the vagina and let dissolve.
 Common examples include:

 In general, the more concentrated the drug, the shorter the time you have to take it.
 A vaginal cream that has the number 7 after its name, for instance, would be used for seven days.
-If the same product name had a 3 after it, it would be a stronger version of the vaginal cream and only be needed for three days.
+If the same product name had a 3 after it, it would be a more concentrated version of the vaginal cream and only be needed for three days.

-Yeast Infections: Oral Antifungal Medications
+Oral Antifungal Medications

 Occasionally, your doctor may prescribe a single dose of the oral antifungal medication called Diflucan (fluconazole).
 This drug kills fungus and yeast throughout your body, so you may have minor side effects, such as stomach upset or headaches, after taking it.
 Oral drugs for treating yeast infections are not used if you're pregnant, due to risks to the baby.

 Take the full course of any yeast infection medication, because the dosage is designed to work with the growth cycle of the Candida yeast.
 Symptoms may ease before the infection is completely gone.